 - Commercial Class builds on your experience in improv and puts it to use in a very practical way (book paying jobs! get into the union! get exposure!)

 I've stated that making it in LA is hard, but what does that mean exactly?
 What exactly do you have to do to get there?
-Truthfully, there is no one way to success, but there are some defining characteristics.
+Truthfully, there is no one path to success, but some defining characteristics exist.